mkinney/targets/readme.txt

    Power supply for Hat https://www.adafruit.com/product/276 (I cut off end and wired to power) 3D Printer

+Here is a picture of the initial hardware setup: https://github.com/mkinney/targets/blob/master/pi_with_hat_and_servo.png

 Note: The guide at https://learn.adafruit.com/raspberry-pi-zero-creation/text-file-editing was most helpful getting started.
 If there are any questions about getting up and running, please visit that page.

 Steps: